snoyberg/snoyman.com/content/galacticsilkroad/journey.md

 you know you can ignore it.
 If you haven't: this has been a part of the tradition of the Journey for generations.*

 *You're probably struggling right now.
-It's OK, we all have.
+It's OK; we all have.
 It's not easy taking your first steps out into the real world.
 You thought you were ready.
 No one ever is.
 You haven't contacted us at all for the past 28 years.
-That's OK, it's part of the Journey.*
+That's OK too; it's part of the Journey.*

 *We both struggled.
 We both failed at first.
 It's OK.
 Don't give up.
 You'll find your way, and you'll be a better man for it.*